- Understanding the Accredited Investor Rule 501 of Regulation D - February 27, 2024

 • One time windfalls such as a lawsuit settlement received

 Once an entrepreneur, his M&A and valuation advisors, as well as any potential buyers are able to reach agreement with regard to an Adjusted EBITDA figure, this key measurement is then used in the formula to determine the business value.

-While this measurement is calculated on an annual basis, it’s not unusual for buyers to review three years Adjusted EBITDA data.
+While this measurement is calculated on an annual basis, it’s not unusual for buyers to review the previous three years’ Adjusted EBITDA.
 By doing so, a buyer is able to assess the normalized cash flow trend and compare it to the gross revenue sales trend for the same three year period.
 If the two trends are consistent, it’s reasonable to assume additional sales growth in the future will result in an increase in cash flow.
 Of course this situation is desirable and exactly what an entrepreneur should strive to achieve as he plans for his exit.